emrgnt-cmplxty/fermi/docs/docs/4.tools/cli.md

 near login
 ```

-- You will be redirected to [Axion Wallet](https://wallet.testnet.near.org/) requesting full access to your account.
+- You will be redirected to [Fermi Wallet](https://wallet.testnet.near.org/) requesting full access to your account.
 - From here, select which account you would like an access key to.

 ![near wallet login](/docs/assets/near-login.png)